Get the Best NJ Home Loan

 - Much lower minimum credit score requirement: FHA guidelines now allow for a minimum credit score of 500.

-- FHA has a home improvement loan, called a 203k, where a borrower can take a 30 year fixed NJ mortgage, or NY mortgage, to improve their current residence or renovate a home to purchase.
+- FHA has a home improvement loan, called a 203k, where a borrower can take a 30 year fixed NJ mortgage to improve their current residence or renovate a home to purchase.
 With a 203k loan, you can finance up to 110% of the After-Improved Value.

 HomeStyle Renovation mortgage (HSR), a Fannie Mae Program, permits borrowers to include financing for home improvements in a purchase or re-finance transaction of an existing home.
 It’s a convenient way for borrowers to make renovations, repairs, or improvements totaling up to 50 percent of the as-completed appraised value of the property with a first mortgage, rather than a second mortgage, home equity line of credit, or other, more costly financing method.
 Eligible borrowers include individual home buyers, investors, nonprofit organizations, and local government agencies.